Turmeric Ginger Cinnamon Tea

 holding a cup of turmeric ginger cinnamon tea in hand.

-You may substitute ground turmeric with fresh turmeric root.
-Grate and use it along with other spices.
+You may substitute turmeric powder with fresh 1/4 inch turmeric root.
+Grate fresh turmeric root and use along with other spices.

 Fresh cinnamon may be substituted with ¼ teaspoon ground cinnamon.